bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 </field-component>
 ```

-Rendering out the component in a parent template and passing along arguments is straightforward:
+Rendering out the component in a parent template and passing along arguments looks like this:

 ```erb
 <%%= render FieldComponent.new(type: "email", name: "email_address", label: "Email Address") %>